Rochelle Walensky: CDC director

 Walensky described her critics as "naysayers" who have helped sow the public confusion she has been accused of creating and pointing out that many Americans are still not following the most basic guidance on COVID-19 prevention.
-She also said, "We’re making decisions in imperfect times, sometimes without all the data that we would like to make them.”
+She also said, "We're making decisions in imperfect times, sometimes without all the data that we would like to make them."
 Walensky said she is working with a messaging coach and she is listening to her critics.
 She said that better communication is not always possible.
 "Some of this is not based on the messaging because, 'Wear a mask' is about as crystal clear as you could be.
 And still we have much of America not doing it.
 So some of the really easy stuff is not being followed, and some of the harder stuff is actually complicated science."

 During a January 26, 2022 news conference about the rise of the Omicron variant and high hospitalization rates, Dr. Walensky said the nation should not ease up on COVID-19 safety protocols, saying, "Milder does not mean mild and we cannot look past the strain on our health systems and substantial number of deaths."
 She also said, "It's important to remember we're still facing a high overall burden of disease."

 In April 2022, Dr. Walensky announced CDC was undergoing an external review following its mishandling of the pandemic.
-On August 17, 2022, she delivered a sweeping rebuke of her agency’s handling of the coronavirus pandemic, saying it had failed to respond quickly enough and needed to be overhauled.
+On August 17, 2022, she delivered a sweeping rebuke of her agency's handling of the coronavirus pandemic, saying it had failed to respond quickly enough and needed to be overhauled.

-In October 22, 2022, Dr. Walensky tested positive for COVID-19.
+On October 22, 2022, Dr. Walensky tested positive for COVID-19.

-In November 29, 2022, Dr. Walensky marked the 50th year of the Tuskegee Syphilis Study, and said that she would be meeting with colleagues and leaders in public health the following day, with a commitment to "ethical research & practice".
+On November 29, 2022, Dr. Walensky marked the 50th year of the Tuskegee Syphilis Study, and said that she would be meeting with colleagues and leaders in public health the following day, with a commitment to "ethical research & practice".
 Her comments that the 623 African-American study participants would be honored for their "suffering & sacrifice" was criticized by social media users, including those within Black Twitter, and other commentators as racist, while some users came to the defense of Walensky.
 Walensky later tweeted, on November 30, that she reflected on the Tuskegee study, that the men who were subjects in the study were "honored", that "their pain & that of their families" was acknowledged, and stated that the legacy of the study's participants "lives on...[and] must never be forgotten."

+On May 5, 2023, Dr. Walensky announced her resignation from her role at the CDC, effective June 30, 2023.
+Her decision came as the Biden administration was preparing to end the nation's national health emergency status around COVID, and she was one of multiple administration officials to leave after working on the pandemic.